The cryptocurrency market digest (BTC). Overview for 09.11.2022

 Trading recommendations

-From the technical point of view, the trend on the EUR/USD currency pair on the hourly time frame is bullish.
+From the technical point of view, the trend on the EUR/USD currency pair on the hourly time frame is still bullish.
 The price is trading above the moving averages.
-The MACD indicator is in the positive zone, but there is a divergence, indicating the buyers’ weakness.
-Under such market conditions, buy trades should be considered from the support level 0.9817 or 0.9755, but with additional confirmation in the form of reverse initiative.
-Sell deals can be considered from the resistance level of 0.9961, but also with confirmation.
+The MACD indicator is positive, but there is a divergence, indicating the weakness of the buyers and approaching a corrective movement.
+Under such market conditions, buy trades should be considered from the support level of 0.9946 or 0.9838, but with additional confirmation.
+Sell deals can be considered from the resistance level of 1.0111, but also with confirmation.

 EUR/USD